rrbutani/bazel-execlog-cmp/README.md

     - `quit` or `q` to quit
     - `cmp <output path>` to compare items of interest within the action for an output path
-    - `transitive-cmp <output path>` or `tcmp` to compare all transitive dependencies of an output path
+    - `transitive-cmp <output path>` or `tcmp` to compare all transitive dependencies of an output path `edges <output path>` *attempts* to determine the inputs that caused the executions of the output path to diverge; may not be accurate
     - `diff <output path>` to print a textual diff of the fields from `view <output path>`
     - `view <output path>` to print selected fields of interest from the action for an output path
   ```